Pre-Employment Medical Examination Checklist

 Pre-Employment Medical Examinations are an important part of the hiring process.
 They ensure employees are fit for the job and can perform their duties safely.
 By following this checklist, you'll be prepared for your medical exam so the process can go smoothly.
 Remember to be honest and provide as much information as possible to ensure the medical examiner can accurately assess your health.

-To book an appointment with one of our experienced GP’s, please give us a call on 07 4951 1411 or book online.
+To book an appointment with one of One Stop Medical's experienced GPs, please give us a call on 07 4951 1411 or book online.